 For everything there is a season, and when it comes to lawn renovation, spring and fall are it for cool season grasses.
-Providing your lawn with attention early in the year can save you water, money and time all through the summer and into fall, while attention in fall will give your lawn a jump start come the following spring.
+Organic lawn care steps taken early in the year can save you water, money and time all through the summer and into fall, while attention in fall will give your lawn a jump start come the following spring.

 In March and April, it’s still too early to do much with warm season grasses like Bermuda, Centipede, St. Augustine, and Zoysia.
 However if you have a cool season grass, like Fescue or Kentucky bluegrass, it’s time to renovate.